Treatment decisions UV light treatments Protopic & Elidel Steroid creams Other treatments Getting a second opinion

 Complementary medicines are heavily advertised on the Internet, but there is no reliable evidence of their safety or effectiveness.
 Current research indicates that most complementary medicine products to treat vitiligo are ineffective and expensive, except ginkgo biloba.

-The Vitiligo Society continues to monitor vitiligo research and treatments and will advise on any proven product or treatment.
+The Vitiligo Society continues to monitor vitiligo research and treatments and will provide information on any proven product or treatment.

 Getting a second opinion